card100/superPane/README.md

 ```
 The 1 tells getInt to loop if the user enters something that is not an int.
 Enter in a 0 to just except the error.

-If the loop is off and it recives an error it will return 0.
+If the loop is off and it receives an error it will return 0.

 <b>To get a String:</b>
 ``` java